YuLab-SMU/tigeR/README.md

 ```
 Immunotherapy_Response(SE=MEL_GSE91061, geneSet="CD274")
 ```
-`SE` the dataset you wish to use to perform DEA and survival analysis.
+`SE` the dataset you wish to use to perform Differential Expression Analysis and survival analysis.
 A SummarizedExperiment (SE) object, which can be either a single SE object or a list of SE objects.
 Note that for each SE object, the colData must contain treatment information under the column name Treatment.

 `geneSet` the gene you are interested in.